SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 verbose                                   boolean   true        Whether or not for timings to monitor at
                                                                 the verbose level.
 **World Settings**
+auto-player-save-interval                 integer   900         The auto-save tick interval used when saving global
+                                                                player data.
+auto-save-interval                        integer   900         The auto-save tick interval used to save all loaded
+                                                                chunks in a world.
 flowing-lava-decay                        boolean   false       Lava behaves like vanilla water when the source
                                                                 block is removed, when set to true. generate-spawn-on-load                    boolean   true        If the world should generate spawn when the